Uberi/speech_recognition/README.rst

 If ``filename_or_fileobject`` is a string, then it is interpreted as a path to a WAV audio file (mono or stereo) on the filesystem.
 Otherwise, ``filename_or_fileobject`` should be a file-like object such as ``io.BytesIO`` or similar.

+Note that the WAV file must be in PCM/LPCM format; WAVE_FORMAT_EXTENSIBLE and compressed WAV are not supported and may result in undefined behaviour.

 Instances of this class are context managers, and are designed to be used with ``with`` statements:

 .. code:: python